Volunteer and Service Learning Center

 Thank you for giving me this education and personal growth.
 I'm a different person because of this trip; I'm a better person and a better employee because of this trip.
 "Men and women for others" has taken on a new meaning for me since I've been home.

-~Fred Winslow, Boston College Police Officer
+Fred Winslow, Former Boston College Police Officer

 The Nicaragua experience challenged my role and responsibility as a global citizen in an unequal world.
 I continue to struggle with how to use my position as a member of an affluent community to influence outcomes for people who are less privileged.
 I also grapple with what it means to be created in God's image and how to reconcile that with the "impoverished" and "emaciated" images of a magnificent God.